xavierlu/mse_meng/README.md

 # mse_meng

-A matchmaking web app for Cornell's Master of Engineering program in Materials Science & Engineering department.
+A web app that matches incoming graduate students with projects uploaded by varies companies for the Materials Science & Engineering department.

 Uses Django, Django REST framework, React, and Redux.